appbead/webkit-wiki/Building-QtWebKit-on-Linux.md

 ### Installation

 Currently you have to install QtWebKit in order to build your applications against it.
+Installation prefix is controlled by `CMAKE_INSTALL_PREFIX` variable, you may even set it to your Qt prefix (*warning*: it will replace existing QtWebKit files if you have one installed!).

-Run the following command:
+Run the following command to perform installation:

     cd build/qt/Release && sudo make install